 13. Use Your Points and Miles Wisely

-Davis usually finds flights are the best use for points and miles accrued through credit card spending and rewards programs.
+Davis also believes that flights are the best use for points and miles accrued through credit card spending and rewards programs, and that travel agents can help make the most of them.
 She cites a client who wanted to travel to the Maldives for his honeymoon.

 “He had 500,000 American Express membership reward points,” Davis said.
 “We researched his experience.
 He could fly economy class and stay at a three-star property for just a few dollars [in addition to his points].
 Sounds like a great deal.”

-Not really, considering the property had a $100 per day resort fee.
-Meals would have also cost him a minimum of $1,900 for his stay, and tax and transfers were not included.
+It turns out that it wasn’t, given that the property had a $100 per day resort fee.
+Additionally, meals would have also cost him a minimum of $1,900, and tax and transfers weren’t included, either.

 “We were able to maximize his point value and fly him business class on Etihad with a complimentary stopover in Abu Dhabi, seven nights at a four-star resort with an over-the-water bungalow, transfer included, for less money than the couple would have paid if they utilized all their points for a ‘free’ honeymoon,” Davis said.